0800 197 6026 Get help now

 Reducing your business outgoings

-You can look at your fixed and variable costs to see if anything could be reduced.
-This could help to increase the amount the business can afford to pay you (your drawings).
+Take a look at all your business costs to see if you can reduce any of them.
+This could help to increase the amount the business can afford to pay you.

 Professional advice

-Always get professional help from your accountant or business adviser before making any drastic changes to your business.
-You would normally have to pay for this kind of advice.
+Always get professional help from your accountant or business adviser before making any major changes to your business.
+You will normally have to pay for this kind of advice.
 If you cannot afford this, contact us for advice.

 Business rent